Chionata

 Chionata (Χιονάτα) is a village and a community in the southeastern part of the island of Cephalonia, Greece.
 It is situated in the plain between the southeastern slope of Mount Ainos and the Ionian Sea coast.
-Its population in 2011 was 63 for the village and 154 for the community, which includes the villages Kolaitis (pop.
-32) and Thiramonas (pop.
-59).
+The community includes the villages Kolaitis and Thiramonas.
 Chionata is 0.5 km southeast of Valerianos, 1 km west of Markopoulo and 9 km southwest of Poros.
 It was devastated by the 1953 Ionian earthquake.